fmgarage/ft-fms-hetzner/README.md

+#### Save a Snapshot

+Configure your FileMaker Server and save a snapshot of the virtual machine.
+Next time you need a fresh install, use the snapshot as base.

 #### Assign a floating IP

 In the Hetzner Console you can 'install' an IP address that can be assigned to any server in your account.
 This can be used to configure a subdomain like **fmserver.yourdomain.com** and install an SSL certificate for your server.